-F. Clarke Fraser is a pioneering Canadian medical geneticist and one of the first MD-PhD’s who combined an interest in genetics research with practical applications to improve patients’ lives.
+F. Clarke Fraser was a pioneering Canadian medical geneticist and one of the first MD-PhD’s who combined an interest in genetics research with practical applications to improve patients’ lives.
 He spent most of his teaching and research career at McGill University in Canada, where his early work in mouse and Drosophila genetics gradually led him into human genetics.
 After serving in the Canadian Air Force as a bombardier in WWII, Fraser returned to the lab, where he carried out seminal research in teratology, introduced new methods of genetic diagnosis and developed the principles of the emerging specialty of genetic counseling.
-Clarke Fraser was involved in the formation of the Canadian College of Medical Geneticists, and remains influential in field of human genetics throughout his life.
+Clarke Fraser was involved in the formation of the Canadian College of Medical Geneticists, and remained influential in the field of human genetics throughout his life.
 He died in December, 2014.

 Clarke Fraser was born in the United States, on March 29, 1920, but his cultural roots have always been in Nova Scotia.
 He became interested in genetics as an undergraduate at Acadia, where he received his BSc in 1940.
 While serving in the Royal Canadian Air Force, he completed a PhD in genetics from McGill in 1945 and later used his RCAF Veterans’ Allowance to attend medical school, earning the MD in 1950.

 Fraser started the Division of Medical Genetics at The Children’s Memorial Hospital (now The Montreal Children’s Hospital), and eventually became the Molson Professor of Human Genetics at McGill.
 For three years, in 1982-85, he took on the challenge of developing a new program in Medical Genetics at Memorial University in St John’s, Newfoundland.
 At the age of 65, he returned to McGill as Molson Professor Emeritus.
 In 1999, he retired to his family home in Nova Scotia.